Edge Statistics for Lozenge Tilings of Polygons, I: Concentration of Height Function on Strip Domains: Thin Slice of Polygonal Domains

 We remark that in \eqref{e:complexss}, if $\al=1$, then the height function $H^*$ on $\fD$ is the restriction of the limiting continuum height function on $\fP$.
 For $\al\neq 1$ and $|\alpha - 1| < n^{-\delta}$, $H^*$ is a slightly tilted version of that.

 With a slight abuse of notation, we denote the shifted version of $\fD, \fP, H^*, f$ by time $\ft_1$, still by $\fD, \fP, H^*, f$, and $\ft=\ft_2-\ft_1$.
-Then the trapezoid domain $\fD$ and limiting continuum height function $H^*$ satisfies the first four statements in \Cref{xhh}.
+Then the trapezoid domain $\fD$ and limiting continuum height function $H^*$ satisfies the first two statements and Item (a),(b),(c) and (d) in the third statement in \Cref{xhh}.
 In particular, thanks to Assumption \ref{pa}, the cusp location on $\fA(\fD)$ (if it exists) is not a tangency location.
 We denote the extended trapezoid domain by $\fD'\subseteq \bR\times [0,\ft']$.
 Let $\fD^t=\fD'\cap (\bR\times [t,\ft'])$.
-And we still denote the extended complex slope constructed using \eqref{e:complexss0} and \eqref{e:complexss} by $f$, and the extended liquid region $\widetilde \fL=\fL(\fD')$.
-Then it follows from \Cref{pa1}, \eqref{e:complexss0} and \eqref{e:complexss}, Item (a) and (b) in the fifth statement of \Cref{xhh} holds.
+And we still denote the extended complex slope constructed using \eqref{e:complexss0} and \eqref{e:complexss} by $f$, and the extended liquid region $\tilde \fL=\fL(\fD')$.
+Then it follows from \Cref{pa1}, Item (c) and (d) in the third statement of \Cref{xhh} holds.
 Next we show that \eqref{e:injecthi} is a bijection to its image provided $\ft'$ is small enough. \begin{prop} There exists a constant $c = c (\fP) > 0$.
 If $\mathfrak{t}' < c$, then for any $t\in [0, \ft']$ the map

 is a bijection. \end{prop}